jinty/zgres/README.md

     * Using setuptools entry points to subscribe in-process to the changes.
-This allows subscribers to subscribe to events from either postgres-, master- or healthy- znodes.
+This allows subscribers to subscribe to events from either state-, master- or healthy- znodes.
     * Provide an executable which will be called with the path to a JSON encoded file containing the information from the healthy- and master- znodes.
 This is provided by the zgres-apply package which plugs into zgres-sync using the previous plugin method.
-      This plugin does not recieve postgres- events for performance reasons.
+      This plugin does not recieve state- events for performance reasons.

 These plugins MUST be idempotent, they will be called repeatedly with